stackbit/sourcebit-source-contentful/README.md

 ## 📤 Output

-This plugin adds normalized entries to the `objects` data bucket and normalized model objects to the `models` data bucket.
+This plugin adds normalized entries and assets to the `objects` data bucket and normalized model objects to the `models` data bucket.